-On a side note, I do want to mention that when Megan said that the buyer agreed to buy the property ‘As Is”, buyer’s still have the right to inspect a property even if they agree to take the property ‘as is.”
+I want to mention that when Megan said that the buyer agreed to buy the property ‘as Is’, buyer’s still have the right to inspect a property even if they agree to take the property ‘as is’.
 During the inspection contingency, they can reject the property based upon their findings.
-In Megan’s case, since the buyer’s time frame for any objections to the buyer’s inspection has passed the buyer can no longer assert the roof as a reason for failing to close.
+In Megan’s case, since the buyer’s time frame for any objections to the buyer’s inspection has passed, the buyer can no longer assert the roof as a reason for failing to close.

-One more item Megan.
-You said that you are still in the process of clearing up your own title issue before the closing.
-So, at this time, it sounds like, even if the buyer were prepared to close, you are not.
-Before you make any legal demands on your Buyer to close, you too should make sure that you can actually close.
-Title issues that delay a closing beyond an agreed upon closing date may allow your Buyer to walk away from the closing without any liability to you.
+One more item, Megan.
+You said that you are still clearing up your own title issue before closing.
+So at this time, it sounds like even if the buyer were prepared to close, you are not.
+Before you make any legal demands on your buyer to close, you should make sure that you can close.
+Title issues that delay a closing beyond an agreed-upon closing date may allow your buyer to walk away from the closing without any liability to you.

-Megan’s question is a great illustration on how every transaction is different, and therefore, the legal solutions will vary with each fact scenario.
+Megan’s question is a great illustration of how every transaction is different, and therefore the legal solutions will vary with each fact scenario.

 I hope you found this information helpful Megan.